-Here is an idea for a FUN way to spice up addition fact practice.
-We called it “magic math!”
+Let’s do some magic math!
+This is an idea for a FUN way to spice up addition practice.
+And it actually works for any math facts practice including subtraction, multiplication, and division.

-I made Gresham a worksheet with the facts that I wanted him to practice.
+First, I made a simple worksheet with the addition facts I wanted my child to practice.
 Under each answer, I drew a box for the “magical check.”

-There were some surprising benefits to this activity:
+There are some surprising benefits to this activity:

 • It was not Mom telling him that he was wrong.
 He was able to see for himself if his answers matched the correct answers.